deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 The protocol could reach _Stage 1_ by offering a self-hosting option for _Stakers_ and _Restakers_ to manage their delegation and withdrawal.

-The project additionally could advance to _Stage 2_ if alternative frontends are available for _Stakers_, _Restakers_ and _Operators_ to manage their delegation, withdrawal and participation in _Operator Sets_.
-Additionally it is required that the _Upgradeability_ is protected by 30 days _Exit Window_.
+The project additionally could advance to _Stage 2_ if alternative frontends are available for _Stakers_, _Restakers_, and _Operators_ to manage their delegation, withdrawal, and participation in _Operator Sets_.
+Additionally it is required that the _Upgradeability_ is protected by a 30-day _Exit Window_.

 # Reviewer's Notes